HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

     a) **SellOrderProposition**
        The standard proposition only contains one public key, i.e., only one specific private key could open that proposition.
-       However, for a sell order, we need a way to open and spend(?) the box in two different ways, so we need to specify an additional proposition/proof.
+       However, for a sell order, we need a way to open and spend the box in two different ways, so we need to specify an additional proposition/proof.
        A SellOrderProposition contains two public keys:
        ::
         ownerPublicKeyBytes